Support Music & Dance

 The music and dance programs at the Folk School have supported the local community and visitors on campus for close to 100 years.
 Utilizing spaces that hold a deep historical significance on our campus, these programs offer unique experiences for beginners and longtime music and dance participants.

+For youth, Folk School Junior Appalachian Musicians (JAM) offers students ages 12-18 the opportunity to learn guitar, banjo, or fiddle, or to practice in a string band and connect to the musical heritage of rural Appalachia.
 JAM is made possible by support from the North Carolina Arts Council, the Wayne Henderson Music Festival, and the John C. Campbell Folk School.
-Donations help support new instruments, and JAM instructors, and broaden the ages of local youth we reach.
+Donations help support new instruments, JAM instructors, and broaden the ages of local youth we reach.

 Wendy